 You join an evening class and… you guessed it, they tell you what to do.

-What’s more, they tell you what to do without any idea of your current capabilities and needs.
+What’s more, they tell you what to do without any idea of your current capabilities - without any idea of your previous experience.
 Training days are usually a one-size-fits-all deal.
 All attendees get the same treatment whether they need it or not.

-So we attend trainings or seminars or workshops, hoping it will be useful, interesting and worthwhile and reserve the right to stop attending if it isn’t.
+So we attend trainings or seminars or workshops, hoping it will be useful, interesting and worthwhile and reserve the right to disengage if it isn’t.

-But the idea of previously considering for ourselves what we need to be more effective (professionally or personally) isn’t something we’re used to, let alone comfortable with.
+But the idea of considering for ourselves what we need to become more effective (professionally or personally) isn’t something we’re used to, let alone comfortable with.

 It’s perfectly realistic for someone to be the last person aware of their own incompetences.
 They remain happy to deny, quick to blame or simply satisfied to live in blissful ignorance.

-This is clearly not a good strategy for successful personal development.
+This is clearly not a good strategy for any successful personal development.

 So, if you were interested in answering the question (what would be the best investment of your time and effort for personal development), where would you begin?